Designed to help you get a head start in planning your trip to Nepal

 Nepal is affectionately known as a "Trekkers Paradise".
 Whether you are a first time trekker, hiker or you've been trekking elsewhere - everyone enjoys Nepal's rugged trekking regions.

 For hikers, quick visits or short treks Nepal has everything from high-pass treks in 5 days to 1 day Everest mountain views!
+Do keep up with the latest prices of treks in Nepal though!

 Culture and heritage lovers will adore Nepal's "Living Heritage" status.
 Unlike many other countries most of Nepal's heritage buildings are still in use by people today.